Samkhya: Buddhist and Jainist influences

-Jainism was re-organised in 9th century BCE and Buddhism had developed in eastern India by the 5th century BCE.
+Jainism was reorganised in the 9th century BCE, while Buddhism had developed in eastern India by the 5th century BCE.
 It is probable that these schools of thought and the earliest schools of Samkhya influenced each other.
 According to Burely, there is no evidence that a systematic samkhya-philosophy existed prior to the founding of Buddhism and Jainism, sometime in the 5th or 4th century BCE.
 A prominent similarity between Buddhism and Samkhya is the greater emphasis on suffering (dukkha) as the foundation for their respective soteriological theories, than other Indian philosophies.
 However, suffering appears central to Samkhya in its later literature, which likely suggests a Buddhist influence.
 Eliade, however, presents the alternate theory that Samkhya and Buddhism developed their soteriological theories over time, benefiting from their mutual influence.

-Likewise, the Jain doctrine of plurality of individual souls (jiva) could have influenced the concept of multiple purushas in Samkhya.
-However Hermann Jacobi, an Indologist, thinks that there is little reason to assume that Samkhya notion of Purushas was solely dependent on the notion of jiva in Jainism.
-It is more likely, that Samkhya was moulded by many ancient theories of soul in various Vedic and non-Vedic schools.
+Likewise, the Jain doctrine of plurality of individual souls (jiva) may have influenced the Samkhya concept of multiple purușas.
+However, Hermann Jacobi, an Indologist, argued that there is little reason to assume that Samkhya notion of purușas was solely dependent on the notion of jiva in Jainism.
+It is more likely that Samkhya was influenced by many ancient theories of soul in various Vedic and non-Vedic schools.

 This declared to you is the Yoga of the wisdom of Samkhya.
 Hear, now, of the integrated wisdom with which, Partha, you will cast off the bonds of karma.